-Alasdair is a Chartered Engineer and Member of the Royal Institution of Naval Architects.
+Alasdair is a Chartered Engineer and Fellow of the Royal Institution of Naval Architects.
 He started his career in 1991 on Lloyds Register’s Graduate Training Scheme and spent years working with all different types of marine vehicles, from hovercraft to semi-subs, all around the world.
 Alasdair moved to be Certification Manager for the Certification Services Department of AEA Technology in March 1997: the department which ultimately became HPiVS.
 Alasdair spent a short time as Business Development Manager at ABS before becoming a founding member of the CEproof group of CE marking consultants in 2001.
 In 2010 Alasdair sold CEproof and bought the AEA department which was renamed HPiVS.
 The company has been growing at a rate of 22% per annum ever since.
 Alasdair sits on a variety of different British and International Standards committees and is Chair of the EU Commission’s (RSG) Technical sub-committee that provides the EU with guidelines for the design & construction of recreational craft and components.

 Nigel is a member of the Institute of Engineers in Ireland and brings to HPiVS, considerable electrical and electonic experience.
 He has a Masters Engineering degree in Analog & Digital Design and a Batchelors degree in Electronic Engineering.
 Nigel has been working with Compliance Engineering Ireland since 2008 both in the test laboratory and in the field.
 He sits on national technical committees in Ireland and has been involved in many accident investigations related to compliance with CE product Directives, developing notable skills in Forensic Engineering.